 Domestic violence can be defined as a pattern of abusive behavior that is used by an intimate partner to gain or maintain power and control over the other intimate partner.
 Domestic violence can be physical, sexual, emotional, economic, or psychological actions or threats of actions that influence another person.
 This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone. http://www.justice.gov/ovw/domestic-violence

-Sexual assault can be defined as any sexual contact or behavior that occurs by force or without a consent of the recipient of the unwanted sexual activity.
+Sexual assault can be defined as any sexual contact or behavior that occurs by force or without the consent of the recipient of the unwanted sexual activity.
 Falling under the definition of sexual assault is a sexual activity such as forced sexual intercourse, forcible sodomy, child molestation, incest, fondling, and attempted rape.
 It includes sexual acts against people who are unable to consent either due to age or lack of capacity. http://www.justice.gov/ovw/sexual-assault

 Dating violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
 And where the existence of such a relationship shall be determined based on a consideration of the following factors: the length of the relationship the type of relationship the frequency of interaction between the persons involved in the relationship http://www.justice.gov/ovw/dating-violence